jchambers/pushy/README.md

 | `debug`   | Minor lifecycle events; expected exceptions                                           |
 | `trace`   | Individual IO operations                                                              |

+## Known issues

+Although we make every effort to fix bugs and work around issues outside of our control, some problems appear to be unavoidable.
+The issues we know about at this time are:

+- Pushy will work just fine in a container environment (like Tomcat), but Netty (the networking framework on which Pushy is built) creates some `ThreadLocal` instances that won't be cleaned up properly when your application shuts down.
+Most application containers have features designed to mitigate this kind of issue, but leaks are still possible.
+Users should be aware of the issue if using Pushy in an application container.
+See [#73](https://github.com/relayrides/pushy/issues/73) for additional discussion.

 ## License and status

 Pushy is available under the [MIT License](http://opensource.org/licenses/MIT).